Wizcorp/phonegap-facebook-plugin/TROUBLESHOOTING.md

 	2. Go to "Build Phases"
 	3. Ensure that the following file is added under "Compile Sources":
 		- `FacebookConnectPlugin.m`
-	4. Ensure that the following are added under "Link Binary With Libraris":
+	4. Ensure that the following are added under "Link Binary With Libraries":
 		- `FBSDKCoreKit.framework`
 		- `FBSDKLoginKit.framework`
 		- `FBSDKShareKit.framework`